jgrizou/website/projects/vault/demo/audio.md

 ### What's next

-To go further, check the [explanatory interface](../../tuto/audio/).
+To go further, check the [audio explanatory interface](../../tuto/audio/).

-Next, I recommend experimenting with the [touch tutorial version](../../tuto/audio/).
+Next, I recommend experimenting with the [touch tutorial version](../../tuto/touch/).
 Try to fool it in predicting the wrong digit.
 Think of a color map that will be too hard for the machine to identify, and analyze why it fails.

 All available versions are linked below.

+{% include vault_demo_quick_access.html %}

-{% include vault_quick_access.html %}
+{% include vault_links_quick_access.html %}